-CHS: Channel step can be changed in this setting, option are; 1 Khz, 10 Khz, 100 Khz & 1 Mhz.
+CHS: Channel step can be changed in this setting, option are; 1 Khz, 10 Khz, 10 Khz & 1 Mhz.
 This setting is used when the radio is in VFO mode.
-If you are in VFO mode, press and hold the FUNC button and rotate the frequency selector, this allows you to change the step size without going into the function menu.

 Beep: The default setting for this is on, but many user may wish to turn this off as well.
 This function basically emits an audible beep when a feature is turned on or off, for example moving the NB switch to NB+ position.